typhdotcom/diaspora/README.md

 Interpretation: The constancy of c emerges from the structure of the theory.
 For any cycle of length n, the wavelength λ = n and period T = n are identical, so c = λ/T = 1 regardless of mass.
 This is the discrete analog of special relativity's first postulate: the speed of light is universal.
 Heavy particles (small n) and light particles (large n) propagate at exactly the same speed.
 The identification λ = T is Diaspora's version of spacetime isotropy—space and time are measured in the same units (vertices), which is why c appears as a dimensionless 1.

+### Action Quantization (`Action.lean`)

+* `action_of_cycle`: S = E × T = 1; the action of any cycle is exactly 1.
+* `action_is_universal`: S(n₁) = S(n₂); all cycles have the same action regardless of size.
+* `planck_constant_eq_one`: ℏ = 1; Planck's constant is the action of one cycle.
+* `action_equals_planck`: S = ℏ for all elementary defects.
+* `additive_action`: k independent cycles have total action k.
+* `the_action_correspondence`: Unifies action, energy, period, and Planck's constant.

+Interpretation: Every topological defect carries exactly one quantum of action: S = E × T = (1/n) × n = 1.
+The n's cancel—a triangle and a 1000-cycle both have S = 1.
+This is Diaspora's **Bohr-Sommerfeld condition**: action is quantized in integer multiples of ℏ = 1.
+The quantum of action is universal because it's the "cost" of creating a topological obstruction, independent of the obstruction's size.
+Since the Betti number b₁ counts independent cycles, the total topological action of a universe equals b₁.
+This explains why ℏ appears in all quantum relations: it's built into discrete spacetime as the irreducible unit of topological complexity.

 ### Simulation (`Sim.lean`)

 * `simulation_entropy_nondecreasing`: Time is irreversible.